 These upgrades will create a vibrant, inviting park that’s perfect for walking, relaxing and connecting with nature.

-Over the summer this year, critical improvements to the drainage infrastructure at Stumps Cross culvert were completed, addressing longstanding flooding issues in the area.
+Over the summer of 2025, critical improvements to the drainage infrastructure at Stumps Cross culvert were completed, addressing longstanding flooding issues in the area.
 It was vital that these works were carried out ahead of the wider enhancement scheme planned for the park.

 Please click the Subscribe button to receive email updates on Chapel Beck.